MrFrames/airCrawler/README.md

 # airCrawler
-an airBnB crawler, which gathers, filters and displays data from results of a given search criteria
+an airBnB crawler, with GUI interface, which gathers, filters and displays data from results of a given search criteria

 Issues: crawler crashes at the end of crawling, was working before, perhaps a change to the airBnB website tags.